Introduction

 "<context>"

-"The content comes from text extraction and OCR from a powerpoint, and is provided shape by shape and slide by slide."
+"The content comes from text extraction and OCR from a PowerPoint, and is provided shape by shape and slide by slide."

 "Because of this the content form each slide might be a bit disorganised or sparse.
 You need to take your time step-by-step to reconnect the different pieces of content and understand how they fit together."